ReeseHodge/Music-Generation-using-Genetic-Algorithms/README.md

 The project implements a genetic algorithm that evolves sequences of musical notes (chords) over multiple generations.
 The genetic algorithm follows these key steps:

 ## Initialization:
-Initializes settings such as maximum number of chords, maximum number of generations, and tempo.
+Initializes settings such as the maximum number of chords, the maximum number of generations, and the tempo.
 Defines a set of musical chord mappings used for generating and evaluating sequences.
 ## Parent Generation:
 Generates an initial population of parent sequences (parent1 and parent2) consisting of randomly generated musical note combinations.